eclipse-archived/ceylon-lang.org/blog/2012-01-25-enumerated-types.md

         case (is Object) { print(v); }
     }

-The compiler won't let us define third subclass of `Void` that doesn't extend either `Nothing` or `Object`.
+The compiler won't let us define a third subclass of `Void` that doesn't extend either `Nothing` or `Object`.
 We call the types mentioned in the `of` clause the _cases_ of an enumerated type.

 Since an `object` declaration is also a type, we can even include the names of objects in the `of` clause.
 For example, this is how the language module expressed the fact that the only instance of `Nothing` is the null value: